 Download and open FlexLink_FreeOsc_Q2_USB.slx.
 This is the block diagram for this part of the experiment.
 Change the simulation time to 5-10 seconds.

 Plot the measured angular deflection of the link vs. time for each case.
+Ensure that the data is centered around 0°, and if it is not, adjust it so that it is.
 Select peaks that are smooth (focus on the region after initial transients) as shown in the figure below.
 Ensure that there are at least 4-5 peaks in between the two chosen peaks.

 The flexible link can be considered as a thin continuous (uniform) cantilever beam anchored at one end and free at the other end.
 Using the Euler-Bernoulli beam theory, the equation of motion can be written as

-where is the modulus of rigidity of beam material (assumed constant), is the area moment of inertia of the beam cross-section (assumed constant), is the displacement in direction at a distance from the fixed end at time , is the circular natural frequency, is the mass per unit length (, is the material density, is the cross-section area), is the distance measured from the fixed end and is the external applied force per unit length.
+where is the Young's modulus of the material of the beam (assumed constant), is the area moment of inertia of the beam cross-section (assumed constant), is the displacement in direction at a distance from the fixed end at time , is the circular natural frequency, is the mass per unit length (, is the material density, is the cross-section area), is the distance measured from the fixed end and is the external applied force per unit length.

 Also, the angle of deflection is related to the displacement as